danvk/boggle-paper/paper/content.typ

   what you'd get by building orderly trees for the smaller board classes directly.
 This is because `branch` effectively removes a cell from the board, rather than replacing it with a one-letter choice.
+- The `branch` operation can be thought of as "pivoting" a choice to the top of the tree, making it more like a true decision diagram.

 // TODO: show merge T I AE R tree?

-Here are the results of the first `branch` call on the tree for the 5 million board 3x3 board class from before.
+Here are the results of the first `branch` call on the tree for the 5 million board 3x3 class from @5mclass.

 #figure(
   align(center)[#table(